Nawanshahr: History

-The city was later developed and constructed by Lala Parmanand Bhuchar (Sareen) who was the first major scale building thekedar.
+The city was later developed and constructed by Lala Parmanand Bhuchar (Sareen).
 Lala Paramanand was given a mould of large brick design by Queen Elizabeth in the presence of Maharaja Patiala in his courtroom, as a token of gratitude, to settle brick factories (Batha) in the city.
-Lala Paramanand first planned the construction of Mandi (now known as old Dana Mandi) in around 1920 which even has his name "PN" on bricks and his name on the Foundation Stone at old Dana Mandi Gate.
+Lala Paramanand first planned the construction of Mandi (now known as old Dana Mandi) in around 1920 which has his name "PN" on bricks and his name on the Foundation Stone at old Dana Mandi Gate.
 He resided in Lalliyan Mohalla (Lalleyan da Mohalla) situated in the centre of the city.
-The mohalla has a haveli there along with a common haveli which was the residence of 100 families, a historical landmark in that mohalla made with Nanakshahi bricks.
+The mohalla has a haveli there along with a common haveli which was the residence of 100 families, a historical landmark in that mohalla was made with Nanakshahi bricks.

 Nawanshahr became a district in 1995 during the Harcharan Brar government, with the strong efforts of the late Dilbag Singh, former Cabinet Minister, and the then MLA of Nawanshahr.
 People of this district are economically sound.
 Large numbers of families from the district have settled abroad.
 Consequently, huge remittance is received back in India which contributes to the district's economic development and prosperity.
 The prosperity of the Doaba area has grown considerably due to high land prices in the area, which is higher than that of most other districts in the state except for Ludhiana and Chandigarh.
 The economy of Nawanshahr is also improving due to the currency coming from overseas Punjabi people.
 Nawanshahr also has a railroad connecting it with Jalandhar, Rahon, and Jaijon.

 On 27 September 2008, the Punjab government announced that Nawanshahr would be renamed after freedom fighter Bhagat Singh to mark his 101st birth anniversary.